srobo/docs/tutorials/basic_motor_control.md

 <div class="info">
-    When designing your robot you should bear in mind that while each motor board can deliver 10A on each output, all the power needs to go through the power board, which is fused at 15A.
+    When designing your robot you should bear in mind that while each motor board can deliver 10A on each output, all the power needs to go through the power board, which is limited to 30A overall.
-    This means that across all the outputs for all the motors, you can only draw up to 15A at any time.
+    This means that across all the outputs for all the motors (as well as the rest of your kit), you can only draw up to 30A at any time.
 </div>

 Connecting a Motor